ociu/sphinx-traceability-extension/doc/usage.rst

     The *group* argument can be used to group source items that don't have any target items.
 You can explicitly specify to have them grouped at the *top* or *bottom* of the matrix.

+:onlycovered: *optional*, *flag*

+    By default, all source items are included.
+By providing the *onlycovered* flag, only covered items are shown in the output.

 :nocaptions: *optional*, *flag*